 Q: What if English is not my native language?

 A: That's okay!
-We are prepared to help you with any and all writing needs.
-Our staff is trained to work with non-native speakers and different writing styles.
+We are trained to work with non-native speakers and different writing styles.

 Q: How do I become a CWAC adviser?